 When using a camera on a tripod, I like to switch my camera to ‘Live View Mode‘ and digitally zoom in 10X to where I want to focus.
 Then, focus manually.
 Zooming in really helps in getting the correct focus.

 If you use autofocus, switch to single point autofocus.
 Usually, the camera will try to create an image that is as sharp as possible.
-But if you switch to single point autofocus, the camera will focus on one point, such as the centre, and make that as sharp as possible.
+But if you switch to single point autofocus, the camera will focus on one point, such as the center, and make that as sharp as possible.

 Another tip to have sharp images is to press the shutter down halfway after you compose your shot.
 Once the focus is adjusted correctly, then press all the way to capture.